All About Vitamin D

 • Few naturally occurring food items contain Vitamin D. Vegetarian and vegan diets make the choices extremely limited.

-It is always a good idea to test your Vitamin D levels before starting any supplements.
+It is always a good idea to test your Vitamin D levels before taking supplements or increasing your doses.

 * November: onset of Vitamin D winter (fall)